harvester/docs/docs/rancher/cloud-provider.md

   ![](/img/v1.2/rancher/rke2-cloud-provider.png)

-### Deploying to the RKE2 custom cluster with Harvester Cloud Provider (experimental)
+### Deploying to the Custom RKE2 Cluster with Harvester Cloud Provider (Experimental)

 ![](/img/v1.2/rancher/custom.png)
 1. Use `generate_addon.sh` to generate a cloud-config and place it into the directory `/etc/kubernetes/cloud-config` on every custom node.